MicroLogix PLC

 Allen-Bradley MicroLogix 1100

-• Only newer models such as MicroLogix 1100 and 1400 offer online programming.
+• Only the most recently released models MicroLogix 1100 and 1400 offer online programming.
 For this reason alone, we recommend against buying any of the legacy MicroLogix controllers.

 • Each controller suits only one type of expansion IO – refer to table below for compatibility.